rishika174/Old-School-Game/README.md

 ## Project Overview

-**Time Pass** is a fun Tic-Tac-Toe game where you can create or join a game room and play with other users in real-time.
+**Old School Game** is a fun Tic-Tac-Toe game where you can create or join a game room and play with other users in real-time.
 The project consists of a frontend built with Next.js and a backend powered by Nest.js with Socket.io for real-time communication.

 ### Project Structure